• Skip to main content

 With a whole-plant hemp-extract, you take CBD as nature intended it to be taken: together with all other hemp-derived compounds.

-Taking CBD together with other hemp-derived compounds is the most effective way to experience it.
+Taking CBD together with other hemp-derived compounds is the most effective way to experience its benefits.

 That said, there are CBD products formulated towards a particular benefit like pain relief, or sleep improvement, etc.